brainstormforce/header-footer-elementor/readme.txt

 ---

 == Changelog ==
+= 2.4.8 =
+- Improvement: Compatibility with latest Elementor and Elementor Pro 3.31 version.

 = 2.4.7 =
 - This update addresses a security bug.
 Props to Peter Thaleikis for privately reporting it to our team.
 We appreciate the responsible disclosure!